pivilartisant/louise/README.md

 # What is contemporary art?

 I scoured aroud the web to answer this very question.
 No one was willing to answer.
-I have long been absent, please teach me.%
+I have long been absent, please teach me.

 # run
 - Install Python